srazash/RyOS/README.md

 Once done kill the container with the ```exit``` command.
 This will produce a bootable ISO image in the dist/x86_64 directory.
 This works on Hyper-V and an aging Lenovo x201 I have - again, I stress, **do not use this on bare metal yourself!**

+## Version history

+v0.0.1: Boots and prints "OK"
+v0.0.2: Boots and prints "OK", but it does it in full 64-bit mode! v0.0.3: Boots and prints "OK, baby!" (upcoming version)

 ## Credit

 I am responsible for none of this, all credit goes to the CodePulse YouTube channel whose [video series](https://www.youtube.com/playlist?list=PLZQftyCk7_SeZRitx5MjBKzTtvk0pHMtp) I am following closely in order to do any of this.